A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 My health insurance company is leaving the market in my area.
 What do I need to do?

-If you have an individual/family and your insurer is leaving the market in your area, you need to select a new health plan.
+If you have an individual/family plan and your insurer is leaving the market in your area, you need to select a new health plan.
 The termination of your old plan will trigger a special enrollment period that will allow you to sign up for a new individual/family plan.
 The special enrollment period will allow you to have uninterrupted coverage as long as you pick a new plan no later than the last day that your old plan is in effect (assuming the old plan ends on the final day of a month).

 Your special enrollment period will also continue for 60 days after the old plan ends.
 But if you enroll during that window, you'll have a gap in coverage, as the new plan will not be retroactively effective.
 Coverage will take effect as early as the first of the month following your enrollment.